-The Internal Auditor's report for 2015/16 states "arrangements are in place to ensure there is an adequate and effective internal control environment." and continues "Where minor control weaknesses were identified during the year, management have agreed to take action.
-Internal Audit monitors progress made against these recommendations and is content that management are implementing the required actions to further strengthen controls."
+The Internal Auditor's report for 2016/17 states:

+"arrangements are in place to ensure there is an adequate and effective internal control environment.

+- the systems and internal control arrangements are effective and agreed policies and regulations are complied with in the majority of occasions. - Where minor control weaknesses were identified during the year, management have agreed to take action.
+Internal Audit monitors progress made against these recommendations and is content that management are implementing the required actions to further strengthen controls. - managers are therefore aware of the importance of maintaining internal controls and accept recommendations made by Internal Audit to improve controls."